Prepared by: Dr. Fauziah binti Zainal Abidin

 An autistic child will have difficulties in three main areas:

-There is no official registry for number of children with autism in Malaysia.
+There is no official registry for the number of children with autism in Malaysia.
 This is partly because autism is categorised under learning disabilities along with other cognitive and developmental disabilities.
 However, a local survey (Azizan, 2008) revealed that 1 in 625 Malaysian children has autism.

 Any child who has not developed any speech by the age of two, exhibits odd behaviour, and has poor interaction with other people should be assessed properly.

-These signs are usually picked up during a visit to a well-child clinic and the child should then receive early referral to a paediatrician or family health physician.
+These signs are usually picked up during a visit to a well-child clinic, and the child should then receive early referral to a paediatrician or family health physician.

 From there, the child will need to be assessed by a developmental paediatrician, child psychiatrist, or child psychologist.